KiranSatyaRaj/KiranSatyaRaj/README.md

 - Technologies that excites me are DevOps and the tools involved in it and finding new things as I go.
 - Because the projects and communities are too inclusive, that's the first reason these technologies caught my attention.
-- Learning more about them led to the cloud-native space, currently I'm learning BackEnd Development to get a better understanding of Software Development Lifecycle.
+- Learning more about them led to the cloud-native space, currently I'm learning BackEnd Development and to get a better understanding of Software Development Lifecycle in general.

 ---
 <p align="center">